ervandew/eclim/doc/content/faq.rst

 .. _ts_ftplugin:

-I'm editing a [java, python, php, etc] file and none of the file type commands exist.
+I'm editing a [java, python, etc] file and none of the file type commands exist.
 -------------------------------------------------------------------------------------

 This usually indicates that you don't have file type plugins enabled in vim.